albertlauncher/documentation/src/gettingstarted/extension/python.md

 {: .note}
 Due to the different type systems, multiple inheritance of extension interfaces is not supported.
-However, multiple extensions can be added using `albert.PluginInstance.(de)registerExtension`.
+However, multiple extensions can be added by reimplementing `albert.PluginInstance.extensions() `.

 ## What's next?